-On March 22, 2021, the Colorado Healing Fund (CHF) activated in response to the mass shooting that occurred at the Table Mesa King Soopers in Boulder, Colorado, also known as the Boulder Supermarket Tragedy.
-The CHF, in accordance with its mission and guiding protocols, determined the Boulder Supermarket Tragedy fit within the criteria for activation and made this decision public following the press conference held by the Boulder Police Department.
+On March 22, 2021, CHF activated in response to the mass shooting that occurred at the Table Mesa King Soopers in Boulder, Colorado, also known as the Boulder Supermarket Tragedy.
+CHF, in accordance with its mission and guiding protocols, determined the Boulder Supermarket Tragedy fit within the criteria for activation and made this decision public following the press conference held by the Boulder Police Department.

 Criteria the CHF Board of Trustees takes into consideration when deciding to activate are the nature and scale of the event, the number of murdered and injured individuals, those directly witnessing or affected by the violent act, the likelihood of adverse community impact, and the potential for exhaustion of currently available resources.
-Once activated, the CHF officially provides a secure location for the public to donate, while making funds from its general victims fund immediately available to fill gaps in resources.
-General Protocols are detailed in the Reports section of the CHF website: www.coloradohealingfund.org.
+Once activated, CHF officially provides a secure location for the public to donate, while making funds from its general victims fund immediately available to fill gaps in resources.
+General protocols are detailed in the Reports section of the CHF website: http://coloradohealingfund.org.